Custom Colour Mixing Guide for Epoxy Resin

 Mixing of epoxy of custom colours is an art and a science.
 With the correct pigments, equipment and some practise your creations with resin can be truly spectacular and will take your projects to the next level.
 Keep in mind: be patient, precise and creative.
 Next time you make a batch of resin, then you need not be afraid to experiment, you can make your own ideal shade by combining two or more colours.

-Mix boldly, pour confidently, and let your colors tell the story of your creativity.
+Mix boldly, pour confidently, and let your colours tell the story of your creativity.

 Related Posts